Machine learning with neural networks: Perceptrons

-A classification task is given by a training set of input patterns $\ve\xi^{(\mu)}$ and corresponding {\em target values} The perceptron is trained by choosing its weights and thresholds so that the network produces the desired output.
+A classification problem is given by a training set of input patterns $\ve x^{(\mu)}$ and the corresponding vectors The idea is to choose all weights and thresholds so that the network produces the desired output: